 The "A Link Between Worlds" reviewnote A minute into the video, after building up to bash the game, Yahtzee, convinced that the only one who would actually keep watching after that point would be Nintendo themselves, proceeds to have a chat with Nintendo concerning their recent failure syndrome..
 The explanation is in that "Note" bit there as to not give away the punchline, but for the curious, enjoy the following:

-His takedown of the Thief reboot qualifies for two reasons.
+His takedown of the Thief reboot qualifies, even if you liked it, for two reasons.
 For one, I, personally, am a longtime Yahtzee fan who has become attuned to his rapid-fire talking style, and even then, I, and I bet many other ZP fans, had a really hard time trying to keep up with his review during my first viewing, leading into my second point.
 For two, Yahtzee's anger at the game was so palpable that even though he uses the word "Fuck" more times than usual in his review(which is often, as he's a fairly profane critic), each time he uses the word still feels like a Precision F-Strike.

 "It is a nice idea to be able to play as Dracula; I look forward to the game that allows us to do so!
 Rather than the shirtless mopey pantywaist presented for us here."

 "Dracula does not tussle with the groundlings like a terrier at the bear-baiting!
 Dracula does not do mandatory stealth sections!
 Dracula does not fetch quest!
 Dracula is the guy on the far end of an army of minions, slouched on a throne, tossing expensive wine glasses aside 'cause he couldn't give two licks of a used tampon for whoever has to shampoo the carpet!"